 1) Exceptional customer service and communication skills.
-2) Ability to be a resourceful problem-solver and critical thinker, be proactive in leveraging opportunities and anticipating and averting problems.
-3) Self-starter with the ability to successfully manage multiple priorities in a complex, multi-constituentsâ™ environment 4) Able to research, analyze and present data and recommendations in an organized and logical manner 5) Demonstrated project management skills and the ability to consult with all levels of management 6) Demonstrated experience working on complex issues requiring an in-depth evaluation of variable factors 7) Well-developed problem analysis and resolution skills, with ability to exercise judgment in selecting methods, techniques and evaluation criteria for obtaining results 8) Strong understanding of ERISA and DOL laws and regulations.
+2) Resourceful problem-solver and critical thinker; proactive in leveraging opportunities and anticipating and averting problems.
+3) Self-starter with the ability to successfully manage multiple priorities in a complex, multi-constituentsâ™ environment.
+4) Able to research, analyze and present data and recommendations in an organized and logical manner.
+5) Demonstrated project management skills and the ability to consult with all levels of management.
+6) Demonstrated experience working on complex issues requiring an in-depth evaluation of variable factors.
+7) Well-developed problem analysis and resolution skills, with ability to exercise judgment in selecting methods, techniques and evaluation criteria for obtaining results.
 9) Exceptional project management skills and the ability to work and learn independently.
 10) Experience working in a team environment, leading junior staff, collaborating on projects, as well as daily issues.
 11) High level of professionalism, personal integrity, and dependability.
 12) High level of computer application skills including MS Excel, Word, and PowerPoint.
 13) Familiarity with plan documents and compliance issues, to include testing.
 14) High level of planning and analytical skills.
-15) Ability to review data and develop streamlined recommendations.
-16) Ability to effectively and efficiently implement program changes.
+15) Review data and develop streamlined recommendations.
+16) Effectively and efficiently implement program changes.

 1) Bachelorâ™s degree in Human Resources or a related field.